UtRaj/AI-Course-Generator/README.md

 ## Introduction

 This AI Course Generator is a tool designed to help generate multilingual content for educational purposes.
-Leveraging various AI and NLP libraries, this tool can extract text from PDFs, translate content, and format it into a structured course format.
+Leveraging various AI and NLP libraries, this tool can extract text from PDFs, translate content and format it into a structured course format, generate questions from PDF and chat with PDF.
 This project was developed during internship with Disruptian Technologies with the contributions from team members.

 ## Functions and Features